Request for Proposals for the uptake of new courses

 This call is now CLOSED

-TEA-LP is designing three new Masters’ level energy access courses to be taken up by universities across Africa and the Indo Pacific into Masters’ level programmes.
+TEA-LP is designing three new Masters’ level energy access courses to be taken up by universities across Africa, South Asia and the Indo Pacific into Masters’ level programmes.
 The courses that are being offered are:

 - Course #1: Local Solutions for Energy Access